kkruel8100/Bamazon/README.md

 ![Image of Customer Quantity](https://github.com/kkruel8100/Bamazon/blob/master/images/customerRequestedQuantity.PNG)

 4. The requested quantity is compared to the stock level on-hand.
 If sufficient stock, the customer is given the order total and prompted if they wish to shop again.
+The order total is calculated by multiplying the unit price of the item by the quantity requested.

 ![Image of Customer Success](https://github.com/kkruel8100/Bamazon/blob/master/images/customerOrderSuccessNext.PNG)